swjones/swjones.github.io/resources/moonlight-silo.md

 $ make install
 ~~~

-lastly, importing pyvisfile.silo throws an error that it cannot find
+Importing pyvisfile.silo throws an error that it cannot find
 libsiloh5.so. this seems to be rectified by appending `$SILO_LIB_DIR` to your
 `$LD_LIBRARY_PATH`: